 Gatlinburg is squeezed into a small mountain valley just at the edge of the Great Smoky Mountains National Park.
 It is quite easy to navigate as there are just two main roads running through town – the Parkway (aka Highway 441) and River Road.
 You’ll find pretty much all of Gatlinburg’s main attractions along these two thoroughfares.

 Unfortunately, Gatlinburg traffic can be horrendous, especially on holiday weekends or during the fall when the leaves are changing in the Smokies.
 But Gatlinburg is a very walkable town so you’re best off just parking your car and exploring on foot.

-Also, if you’re coming from Pigeon Forge and want to head directly to the Great Smoky Mountains National Park you should take the Gatlinburg Bypass.
-True to its name this road takes you around downtown Gatlinburg and brings you right to the Sugarlands entrance to the national park.
+Also, if you’re coming from Pigeon Forge and want to head directly to the Great Smoky Mountains National Park, you should take the Gatlinburg Bypass.
+True to its name this road takes you around downtown Gatlinburg.
+It brings you right to the Sugarlands entrance to the national park.
 As an added bonus, it also has a scenic viewpoint where you’ll get a panoramic view of Gatlinburg in the valley below.